 Health benefits of beetroot for men

 Nitric oxide works by stimulating the effective oxygen utilisation within muscle cells; this occurs by vasodilation to allow more oxygenated blood to reach targeted tissues.
-It also ensures that skeletal myocyte function is regulated by shifting energy supplies within skeletal tissue and modulating associated hormones, which prevent early fatigue and ensure better performance.
+It also regulates skeletal myocyte function by shifting energy supplies within skeletal tissue and modulating associated hormones, which prevent early fatigue and ensure better performance.

 As mentioned previously, nitric oxide gas acts as an active vasodilator making it one of the most important chemicals for regulating the health of blood vessels.
 The action of vasodilation involves relaxing the inner walls of blood vessels and increasing the size of the lumen, which directly allows more blood flow.
-Since there is less resistance within the vessels and the cardiac muscle does not have to pump as hard, it can relax which overall reduces the blood pressure of the individual.
+Since there is less resistance within the vessels and the cardiac muscle does not have to pump as hard, it can relax, reducing the individual's blood pressure.